GriffinShea/GriffinShea.github.io/index.md

 ### [ASTROSURFER](#Astrosurfer) / [BUGMAN ASSAULT](#BUGMAN) / [SVG CURLING](#SVG) / [BLOODHELL](#BLOODHELL)

 <a id="Astrosurfer"></a>
-## ASTROSURFER (engine demo)
+## ASTROSURFER (3D Property-Centric Game Engine Demo)
 <div class="row">
 	<div class="column">
-		<h5>Project Information</h5>
-		<p>The video to the right showcases some of the physics capabilities of the engine.
-To give an idea about the engine's current stage of development, this little game was created with just over 500 lines of user defined code (i.e. excluding core engine features).</p>
+		<p>I am very excited to finally release the first public demo of my 3D property-centric game engine developed as a hobby project from 2021 onwards.
+The video to the left showcases some of the physics capabilities currently implemented.
+As you can see, it includes fully fledged rigid-body dynamics, collision response, as well as pin and angle constraints which are put to work to simulate free moving ragdolls.
+This little game was created with just over 500 lines of user defined code (i.e. excluding core engine features).</p>
-		<p>Technical accomplishments:</p>
+		<p>The engine additionally includes a 3D graphics renderer build in OpenGL and a system for game-object update and collision event scripting.
+I initially chose to develop in Python to facilitate accessibility and modding for less-experienced programmers and hobbyists hoping to learn more about the low-level code that powers their favourite games.
+More information about the engine follows in the feature list below:</p>
 		<ul>
-			<li>Developed a game engine with Python incorporating rendering, collision detection and response, physics simulation, and object scripting, implementing a property-centric architecture to optimize memory utilization and enable easy parallelization of game data updates using graphics hardware</li>
+			<li>Designed with a property-centric (analogous to data-oriented) architecture to optimize memory utilization and enable easy parallelization of game data updates using graphics hardware</li>
+			<li>3D graphics renderer build on OpenGL and GLSL shaders, supporting deferred shading with three-term interpolated lighting, shadow mapping, screen-space effects, and supporting particle effects, custom tessellation, geometry, and texture shaders to facilitate complex and visually interesting graphics</li>
-			<li>Implemented real-time 3D game physics with Verlet integration, rigid-body dynamics, and constraints to simulate application of forces and torques to bodies, collisions, animated ragdolls, and more</li>
+			<li>Real-time 3D game physics with Verlet integration, rigid-body dynamics, and constraints to simulate application of forces and torques to bodies, collisions, animated ragdolls, and more</li>
 			<li>Optimized collision detection performance using a k-d tree to partition space and AABB intersection tests to comb through potential collisions, minimizing the number of costlier GJKSM intersection tests</li>
-			<li>Programmed a 3D graphics renderer with OpenGL and GLSL shaders supporting deferred shading with three-term interpolated lighting, shadow mapping, screen-space effects, and supporting custom tessellation, geometry, and texture shaders to facilitate complex and visually interesting graphics</li>
-			<li>Created a tool for generating GLSL programs from a template using an input string to select from a variety of lighting and shading options, easing and unifying the task of writing new graphics shaders</li>
+			<li>A tool for generating GLSL programs from a template using an input string to select from a variety of lighting and shading options, easing and unifying the task of writing new graphics shaders</li>
 		</ul>
+		<p>Please note that this projct is still very much a work in progress.
+I have lots of plans for additional features and will be releasing more demos and updates as I move forward with development.</p>
+		<p>As a final note, please feel free to get in contact with me on LinkedIn as any feedback, questions, or suggestions are gladly welcomed!</p>
 	</div>
 	<div class="column">
 		<iframe src="https://www.youtube.com/embed/4wh63CocHC8" allowfullscreen></iframe>